pommee/Pocker/README.md

 ![image](./resources/image.png)

-# Pocker

-I found Docker Desktop to be bloated, heavy, slow, resource-hogging and contains features that I rarely ever use.
-Not to say that it's bad; just not for me.

 # 👋🏼 Introduction

-Pocker is a lightweight CLI tool to help with docker related tasks.
+Pocker is a TUI tool to help with docker related tasks.
 For example,

 - View containers/images.
 - See logs and attributes.